Arkanosis/Arkonf/README.md

 ## As root

-This is the prefered way to install the full Arkonf (including packages) on a machine with sudo access.
+This is the prefered way to install the full Arkonf (including packages).

 ### On Arch Linux